Cumberland Sauce Recipe

 Have you ever heard of Cumberland Sauce?
 To be honest, neither had I until I decided to teach myself how to prepare goose.

-Cumberland Sauce is a fruity, vinegar based sauce perfect for dressing goose, venison, lamb and pork.
+Cumberland Sauce is a fruity, vinegar-based sauce perfect for dressing goose, venison, lamb, and ham.
 It can be made ahead and is freezer friendly!

-Despite being born in Germany, Cumberland Sauce is now a frequent condiment in England and usually made with currants or cowberries.
-I didn’t have any cowberries at my disposal, so I modeled my Americanized version after the famous Wort Hotel in Wyoming’s recipe, by using red currant jelly.
+I didn’t have any red currants at my disposal, so I modeled my Americanized version after the famous recipe from the fabulous Wort Hotel in Wyoming, by using red currant jelly.
 A simple and easy fix if I do say so myself.

-While the red currant jelly has a bit of zip and zing, the port wine and orange juice also act as the fruit, while shallots and vinegar add the pizzazz Cumberland Sauce is known for.
+While the red currant jelly has a bit of zip and zing, the port wine and orange juice in the recipe help to up the ante while shallots and vinegar add the pizzazz Cumberland Sauce is known for.

 If you liked this traditional sauce recipe, you’ll also enjoy:

 Fine Mesh Sieve– The perfect way to strain liquids with very small bits and pieces.

 Heavy Bottom Sauce Pan– this will be one of your most used kitchen tools.
 Having something that is heavy bottom will distribute heat better and prevent burning whether you are using an electric or gas range.